doobwa/checkoutmysetup/README.md

 Response: 200 OK

-### DELETE /api/setups/:id/markers/:marker
+### DELETE /api/setups/:setupid/markers/:markerid
-Remove :marker from setup :id.
+Remove a marker from a setup belonging to the logged in user

 Response: 200 OK